kgoebber/Met_Computer_Apps/fortran_structure/fortran-datatypes.md

       character*5  name
       logical  pass
 ```
 The above variable definitions will only allow for those specific variables.
-If another variable was added somewhere in the code that was not defined it would yield a compliation error that says that variable (e.g., temp) has no implicity type.
+If another variable was added somewhere in the code that was not defined it would yield a compilation error that says that variable (e.g., temp) has no implicity type.
 For example,
 ```
 Error: Symbol ‘temp’ at (1) has no IMPLICIT type
 ```